-PURPOSE: These degree programs prepare students with a broad business background, as well as provide specialized training in office skills.
+PURPOSE: The Associate in Applied Science Administrative Assistant degree prepares students with a broad business background, as well as provide specialized training in office skills.
 While students are accepted into the program each quarter, those who start in September find it easier to schedule their courses in the suggested sequences.
-Prerequisites include: demonstrated proficiency in math, reading, English, and basic keyboarding skills.
-After completing the selected program, students will be prepared for entry level employment as office assistants and receptionists, in general offices, legal offices, or medical offices.
+Prerequisites may include demonstrated proficiency in English, math, and basic keyboarding skills.
+Upon completion, students will be prepared to compete for entry-level employment as office assistants, receptionists, and transcriptionists in general offices, legal offices, or medical offices.

-PROGRAM OUTCOMES: Students who successfully complete this program will have demonstrated the ability to:
+PROGRAM OUTCOMES: Upon successful completion, students will have demonstrated the ability to:

-- Keyboard with speed and accuracy. - File correctly using alphabetic, numeric, geographic, and subject filing systems. - Apply rules of grammar, punctuation, and spelling in written and oral communications. - Prepare documents using advanced features in word processing software. - Format basic business letters, memos, reports, tables, and newsletters to office standards. - Compose business letters, memos, resumes, and letters of application. - Organize data using business math and practical accounting. - Analyze and calculate data using spreadsheet software. - Enter and organize data using database software. - · Obtain a first aid and CPR certificate. - Operate a 10-key electronic calculator by touch. - · Relate effectively with others in the classroom. - Develop human relations skills and professional behavior necessary for successful job performance. - Apply acquired skills in the workplace. - Transcribe from recorded dictation. - Enter accounting transactions and generate reports using Quick Books. - Analyze data and report information using database software. - Possess a basic understanding of receiving office visitors, using the telephone, scheduling appointments, customer service, and confidentiality skills in an office. - Develop effective presentations using presentation software. - Develop effective communications skills using electronic software. - Prerequisites include: demonstrated proficiency in math, reading, English, and basic keyboarding skills.
+- Demonstrate the ability to keyboard with speed and accuracy - File correctly using alphabetic, numeric, geographic, and subject filing systems - Apply rules of grammar, punctuation, and spelling in written and oral communications - Prepare documents using advanced features in word processing software - Format basic business letters, memos, reports, tables, and newsletters to office standards - Solve basic business math problems - Operate a 10-key electronic calculator by touch - Analyze and calculate data using spreadsheet software - Demonstrate the ability to relate effectively with others in the classroom - Demonstrate human relations skills and professional behavior necessary for successful job performance - Analyze and organize business transactions applying bookkeeping theory and systems - Demonstrate the ability to apply acquired skills in the workplace - Compose business letters, memos, resumes, and letters of application - Enter and organize data using database software - Enter accounting transactions and generate reports using QuickBooks - Analyze data and report information using database software - Possess a basic understanding of receiving office visitors, using the telephone, scheduling appointments, customer service, and confidentiality skills in an office

+- Develop effective presentations using presentation software - Develop effective communication skills using electronic software